fenago/rabbitmq-jupyterlab/Lab_8_learning.md

 `instance1` RabbitMQ node.
-You will observe an output of the `status` command similar to the following (we are omitting resource-related statistics, such as memory usage and number of processes, as we already covered them in the previous chapter):
+You will observe an output of the `status` command similar to the following (we are omitting resource-related statistics, such as memory usage and number of processes, as we already covered them in the previous lab):